-Open to: All students during the 2017-18 academic year pursuing a graduate degree.
-Any appropriate papers written in fall 2017 or spring and summer 2018.
+Open to: All students during the 2018-19 academic year (including independent study and summer 2018 school courses) pursuing a graduate degree (J.D., L.L.M., S.J.D., M.S.T., MTA, Masters of Taxation, or similar program).
+Any appropriate papers written in fall 2018 or spring and summer 2019.

 Here are the recent winners:

 - 2016: Amanda Kazacos (LL.M.
-2016, NYU), BEPS Action 6: The Principle Purpose Test Revisited & Amanda M. Leon (J.D.
+2016, NYU), BEPS Action 6: The Principle Purpose Test Revisited, and Amanda M. Leon (J.D.
 2016, University of Virginia), If the Commission “LOBs” a Pitch to the ECJ, Will It Strike Out Again?
 Reconsidering European Court of Justice Jurisprudence Regarding Limitation on Benefits Clauses in Bilateral Tax Treaties and Why the United States Should Care.

 - 2015: Sienna Carly White (J.D.
 2015, Notre Dame), Cost Sharing Agreements & the Arm’s Length Standard: A Matter of Statutory Interpretation?, 19 Fla.
 Tax Rev. 191 (2016).